dgraph-io/badger/README.md

 - **I don't see any disk write.
 Why?**

 If you're using Badger with `SyncWrites=false`, then your writes might not be written to value log and won't get synced to disk immediately.
-Writes to LSM tree are done inmemory first, before they get compacted to disk.
+Writes to LSM tree are done in memory first, before they get compacted to disk.
 The compaction would only happen once `MaxTableSize` has been reached.
 So, if you're doing a few writes and then checking, you might not see anything on disk.
 Once you `Close` the database, you'll see these writes on disk.